kubecost/docs/aws-amp-integration.md

 ### Add recording rules (optional)

 You can add these recording rules to improve the performance.
 Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their results as a new set of time series.
 Querying the precomputed result is often much faster than running the original expression every time it is needed.
-Follow this instruction: https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-Ruler.html to add these following rules:
+Follow this instruction: https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-Ruler.html to add the following rules:

 ```yaml
     groups: